Kaiyang-Chen/ARF-Group/README.md

 Publish furniture: post products, post pictures of the product, delete the product, update the product information, get the product picture

 Chatting system (only available in the backend for now): post text chats, post pictures, get messages

+Payment system: simulate the payment functions using Alipay sandbox environment

+Cart: add, get and delete products from user's shopping cart

 Helped with frontend debugging.